poudelroshan/BOTVID-19/README.md

-# corona-bot
+#Corona Messenger Bot

-A python bot that scrapes a website: https://corona-live.com periodically, and sends a text notification to each subscriber via facebook messenger
+Upon receiving a message from the user, this bot goes to www.corona-live.net, scrapes for latest information on the number of cases, deaths, and recovery about corona in South Korea, and sends a message to the facebook user.